-The combined wealth of the non-US Allies, measured in GDP, exceeds that of the United States.
+The combined wealth of the non-US Allies, measured in GDP, is almost equal to that of the United States.
 However, non-US Allies together spend less than half of what the United States spends on defence.
 This imbalance has been a constant, with variations, throughout the history of the Alliance and more so since the tragic events of 11 September 2001, after which the United States significantly increased its defence spending.
-Today, the volume of US defence expenditure represents more than two thirds of the defence spending of the Alliance as a whole.
+The volume of US defence expenditure represents approximately two thirds of the defence spending of the Alliance as a whole.
 However, this is not the amount the United States contributes to the operational running of NATO, which is shared with all Allies according to the principle of common funding.
 Moreover, US defence spending also covers commitments outside the Euro-Atlantic area.
 It should be noted, nonetheless, that the Alliance relies on the United States for the provision of some essential capabilities, regarding for instance, intelligence, surveillance and reconnaissance; air-to-air refuelling; ballistic missile defence; and airborne electronic warfare.

 The effects of the 2007-2008 financial crisis and the declining share of resources devoted to defence in many Allied countries, up to 2014, have exacerbated this imbalance and also revealed growing asymmetries in capability among European Allies.
-France, Germany and the United Kingdom together represent more than 50% of the non-US Allies defence spending.
+France, Germany and the United Kingdom together represent approximately 50% of the non-US Allies defence spending.
 At the Wales Summit in 2014, in response to Russia’s illegal annexation of Crimea and the turmoil in the Middle East, NATO Leaders agreed to reverse the trend of declining defence budgets and decided:

 - Allies currently meeting the 2% guideline on defence spending will aim to continue to do so;

 - Allies whose current proportion of GDP spent on defence is below this level will: halt any decline; aim to increase defence expenditure in real terms as GDP grows; and aim to move towards the 2% guideline within a decade with a view to meeting their NATO Capability Targets and filling NATO’s capability shortfalls.